 The Masters degree level of the Reading Specialists program is nationally recognized by the International Reading Association (July 2012) and the National Council for Accreditation of Teacher Education (April 2013).
 This program of study is designed for cerificated teachers and adheres to the International Reading Association Code of Ethics

 - The Reading Specialist certificate may be obtained in the Master of Education in Reading and Reading Specialist programs only as an added certificate to a valid Pennsylvania Instructional I or II teaching certificate.
 The teaching certificate needs to be in an area which includes coursework in reading. (e.g., secondary education, elementary education, special education, early childhood).

 - Effective January 1, 2011: The Pennsylvania Department of Education (PDE) has enacted legislation which is reflected in Chapter 49-2 requirements regarding certification programs.
 Chapter 49-2 requirements for the Accommodations and Adaptations of English Language Learners (ELL) stipulate at least 9 credits (270 hours) of coursework in Special Education and at least 3 credits (90 hours) of coursework in English as a Second Language.
 All certification candidates who enroll in a certification program after January 1, 2011 will need to meet the PDE requirements unless they have met these requirements in a previous certificate.
 Please know that the Foundation and Application Level coursework in the Graduate Reading program already has embedded 6 credits (180 hours) in Special Education.

 Reading Specialist Certification

-Available to those who already hold a Master of Education degree and seek Reading Specialist certification.
+Available to those teachers who already hold a Master of Education degree and seek Reading Specialist certification.
 If you are interested in pursuing a Master of Education degree, go to Master of Education with Reading Specialist Certification

 Program Completion Requirements: